-The Code sets the minimum standard that the Group expects of all employees, regardless of the jurisdiction or legal entity through which the Group operates.
+The Code sets the minimum standard that the Group expects of all levels of employees, regardless of the jurisdiction or legal entity through which the Group operates.
 Where appropriate, the Code can be supplemented by additional specific requirements related to a country, entity or business unit.

 It is the responsibility of every employee to comply with the spirit and principles of the Code, as amended from time to time.